marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index Boolean, ["control flow", conditional]}}

 Not all programs are straight roads.
-We may, for example, want to create a branching road, where the program takes the proper branch based on the situation at hand.
+We may, for example, want to create a branching road where the program takes the proper branch based on the situation at hand.
 This is called _((conditional execution))_.

 {{figure {url: "img/controlflow-if.svg", alt: "Diagram of an arrow that splits in two, and then rejoins again",width: "4cm"}}}

 {{index [syntax, statement], "Number function", "if keyword"}}

 Conditional execution is created with the `if` keyword in JavaScript.
 In the simple case, we want some code to be executed if, and only if, a certain condition holds.
-We might, for example, want to show the square of the input only if the input is actually a number.
+We might, for example, want to show the square of the input only if the input is actually a number:

 ```{test: wrap}
 let theNumber = Number(prompt("Pick a number"));